DiasDevils/magic_8_ball/README.md

 ## Huge thank you to my Jedi mentor Richard Wells.
 Enhancement ideas and code suggestions by Richard Wells, particularly thankful for the guidance in the Welcome and Username Sections.
-Other sections of code come from open source or code how to googling.
+Other sections of code come from open source or code how to googling and W3Schools at link: https://www.w3schools.com/ .

+Thank you.